 \begin{theorem} For a free fall in a uniform gravitational field, with gravitational acceleration constant $g>0$, the equation of motion is

 and the trajectory is a parabola, unless in the case where the free fall is straight downwards, where the trajectory is a line. \end{theorem}

-\begin{proof} This is a conclusion to what we found above, namely equation of motion, and its obvious implications, and the level of the corresponding trajectory. \end{proof}
+\begin{proof} This is a conclusion to what we found above, namely equation of motion, and its obvious implications, at the level of the corresponding trajectory. \end{proof}

 Now back to theory, let us go back to Conclusion 5.2, which was our main theoretical finding so far, and further comment on that.
-Of course in the case of extremely simple equations, like the above uniform gravity ones, there is no really need to use this trick, because you can directly integrate twice, and so on.
+Of course in the case of extremely simple equations, like the above uniform gravity one, there is no really need to use this trick, because you can directly integrate twice.
 However, in general, this remains a very useful trick, worth some discussion, and we will discuss this now.

 Let us start with some generalities in one variable.
 We have here:

 \begin{definition} A general ordinary differential equation (ODE) is an equation as follows, with a function $x=x(t):\mathbb R\to\mathbb R$ as unknown,